-1. Apply general safety procedures in the shop, lab, and industrial environment.
-NCCER LEVEL 1 49103
+- 1. Apply general safety procedures in the shop, lab, and industrial environment.
+NCCER Level 1 49103 - a.
+Apply proper safety techniques for all types of circuits and components used in the utility craft. - b.
+Demonstrate an understanding of and comply with relevant OSHA, NEC, and NESC safety standards. - 2.
+Demonstrate use of electrical tools, equipment, and references.

-- Apply proper safety techniques for all types of circuits and components used in the utility craft. - Demonstrate an understanding of and comply with relevant OSHA, NEC, and NESC safety b. standards. - Demonstrate use of electrical tools, equipment, and references.
-NCCER Level 1 49103 - Identify and demonstrate proper use of basic tools such as meters, drills, and other hand held equipment. - Demonstrate the use of and reading of a rule and/or measuring tape. b. - c.
-Locate and interpret information in the NESC relative to a specific job.
-Solve problems using Ohm's law.
-NCCER Level 1 49103 - - List three formulae for Ohm's law. - 4.
-Solve problems for an unknown voltage, amperage, resistance, and wattage. $^{\text{NCCER Level 1 49103}}$
+3. NCCER Level 1 49103

+- a.
+Identify and demonstrate proper use of basic tools such as meters, drills, and other hand heldequipment. - b.
+Demonstrate the use of and reading of a rule and/or measuring tape. - c.
+Locate and interpret information in the NESC relative to a specific job. - 4.
+Solve problems using Ohm's law. - a.
+List three formulae for Ohm's law. - 5.
+Solve problems for an unknown voltage, amperage, resistance, and wattage.